 - Artsmark provides evidence of how a school meets its quality of education and spiritual, moral, social and cultural requirements for Ofsted.

 You can find out more about how Artsmark works here and register here.
-For more information email the RIO Artsmark team at email@example.com.
+For more information email the Real Ideas Artsmark team at email@example.com.
 Artsmark supports Arts Award which recognises the creative development of individual young people.

 The Artsmark Partnership Programme is an Arts Council England endorsed network of arts and cultural organisations that can support education settings on their Artsmark journey to embed arts and culture across the curriculum.